ndustrialio/contxt-sdk-js/README.md

 contxtSdk.newModule.doWork();
 ```

-When we decorate your external module into your SDK instance, it is treated just like one of the native, internal modules and is provided with the sdk instance (so you can use other parts of the sdk from your new module) and it's own request module, which will handle api tokens if you are working with a Contxt API.
+When we decorate your external module into your SDK instance, it is treated just like one of the native, internal modules and is provided with the SDK instance (so you can use other parts of the SDK from your new module) and its own request module, which will handle API tokens if you are working with a Contxt API.

 ```
 class NewModule {